 Benefits and key features

-- Fosters efficiency and collaboration across the Institute by providing a common set of services, data and tools
+- Fosters efficiency and collaboration across the Institute by providing a common set of services, data, and tools

-- Many aspects are customizable
+- Many customizable aspects

 - DFS Roaming profile that is maintained and accessible